- On 5 May, 2026

 Vegan and allergy-friendly options

-- Gluten-free and lactose-free meals
+- Gluten-free and lactose-free options

 What to pack for Sziget